 - Once the weeds are removed, observe the remaining vegetable plants and decide if any should be left up over winter for beneficial creature habitat or for their food value for wildlife.
 Tall seed heads can also be quite pretty to look at during a snowy winter.

-- Save seeds from any treasured plants such as heirloom tomatoes or a favourite type of pumpkin.
+- Save seeds from any treasured plants such as extra-tasty tomatoes or mammoth giant sunflower seeds.

 - Remove spent annual plants from the garden and compost the plant debris.
 If you haven’t already, make note of what did well and what didn’t in your Garden Planner.
 This will help you as you plan next year’s garden.
-Pretty much everything can be composted in a small compost pile except for diseased plants, weeds with seeds, and woody plant stalks.
+Pretty much everything can be composted except for diseased plants, weeds with seeds, and woody plant stalks.

 - Stock the compost pile.
-A large, hot compost pile will be able to destroy diseases, weeds, and woody stalks, but unless you are confident that your compost will get very hot, leave these few things out of the compost pile.
+A large, hot compost pile will be able to destroy diseases, weeds, and woody stalks, but unless you are confident that your compost will get very hot, leave these few things out of the pile.
 Green plants from the garden are a good source of nitrogen that will balance nicely with the carbon in fall leaves.
-Fall leaves plus some green vegetable plants can make a perfect compost pile.

-- Any fallen and rotting fruit and/or veggies can be composted along with the fall leaves and garden debris as part of fall yard work.
+- Any fallen and rotting fruit and/or veggies can be composted along with the fall leaves and garden debris.

 - Rake out the garden to ensure you’ve got all the weeds out and to leave a smooth, clean surface for next spring.

 - Top dress the soil with 1″ thick layer of compost by raking high-quality compost over the soil surface.
 If you don’t have your own homemade compost (or enough homemade compost), organic compost is available for order.

-Some fall clean up in the flower garden will make next spring much more enjoyable.
-Here’s tips for fall yard work in flower gardens:
+Fall cleanup in the flower garden will make next spring much more enjoyable.
+Here are some key tips for fall yard cleanup in flower gardens:

-- Do one last round of weeding in any formal garden beds.
+- Do one last round of weeding in any formal garden or flower beds.

 - Collect seeds from your favourite flower plants.

 - Consider leaving some plants up for beneficial wildlife habitat or for winter food forage for birds.
 If you don’t mind the look of the stalks and seed pods, leave them up until spring.
-The foliage and stalks will provide winter interest to the garden, as well as food and habitat for overwintering beneficial birds and insects.
+The foliage and stalks will provide winter interest to the garden and flower beds, as well as food and habitat for overwintering beneficial birds and insects.
 It’s a good excuse not to go overboard when preparing the garden for winter!

 - Remove spent annual plants from the garden and flower beds and make sure to compost the plant debris.

-- Protect tender perennial flowers by mulching with several inches of shredded leaves to prep the garden for winter.
+- Protect tender perennial flowers and prevent soil erosion by mulching with several inches of shredded leaves to prep the garden for winter.
 Apply mulch just as the ground freezes for the winter.
-Read more about winterizing perennial plants in this article.
+Read more about winterizing perennial plants.

 - Collect natural craft items you’ll use during the winter such as sticks, foliage, and dried flowers.

 - Dig up and store tender flowers such as dahlia tubers.
-These tender roots can be stored in peat moss in the basement over the winter, for planting outside next year.
+These tender roots can be stored in peat moss or clean sawdust in the basement over the winter, for planting outside next year.

-- Plant hardy fall bulbs such as tulips and allium for a show of blooms in the spring.
+- Plant hardy fall bulbs such as tulips, daffodils, and allium for a show of blooms in the spring.

-- Top dress the garden with 1″ thick layer of compost by raking high-quality compost over the soil surface.
+- Top dress the garden and flower beds with 1″ thick layer of compost by raking the high-quality compost over the soil surface.

-Here’s a few extra fall yard clean up chores to prep the lawn and garden for winter:
+Here are a few extra fall yard cleanup chores to prep the lawn and garden for winter:

 - Bring tender potted plants indoors.
 In our area, this includes potted citrus trees, rosemary, and many types of succulents.
-Anything perennial that isn’t “hardy to your zone” should be taken indoors as part of fall yard clean up.
+Anything perennial that isn’t “hardy to your zone” should be taken indoors as part of yard clean-up.

 - Bring in empty plant containers to a protected area such as a shed or garage to guard them from the elements.
 Terra cotta and ceramic pots are prone to damage in freeze/thaw cycles and should be treated carefully in areas that freeze over the winter.